Treaty of Arras (1482): Context

 The dukes from the House of Valois-Burgundy, a cadet branch of the French royal House of Valois, had ruled over a significant amount of territories on both sides of the border between the Kingdom of France and the Holy Roman Empire.
-When the last Burgundian duke Charles the Bold died at the Battle of Nancy on 5 January 1477, leaving no sons, his daughter Mary of Burgundy claimed all of her father's lands.
+When the last Burgundian duke, Charles the Bold, died at the Battle of Nancy on 5 January 1477 and left no sons, his daughter Mary of Burgundy claimed all of her father's lands.

-That was opposed by the French king, who decided to take possession over those domains of the late Duke that belonged to the French realm, including: Duchy of Burgundy, County of Vermandois, County of Boulogne, County of Artois, County of Flanders and some other regions.
-Those provinces were claimed by the French crown as reverted fiefs, and successfully seized (except Flanders).
+That was opposed by the French king, who decided to take possession over those domains of the late duke that belonged to the French realm, including Duchy of Burgundy, County of Vermandois, County of Boulogne, County of Artois, County of Flanders and some other regions.
+Those provinces were claimed by the French crown as reverted fiefs and successfully seized (except Flanders).

-In order to secure her inheritance, Mary of Burgundy decided to marry Archduke Maximilian of Austria, as was previously agreed in 1476 between her father Charles and Emperor Frederick III, the father of Maximilian.
-The marriage took place on 19 August 1477, and since Maximilian did not hesitate to defend the heritage of his wife, the conflict with France escalated, culminating in the 1479 Battle of Guinegate, where he defeated the troops of King Louis XI.
+In order to secure her inheritance, Mary of Burgundy decided to marry Archduke Maximilian of Austria, as had been agreed in 1476 between her father, Charles, and Emperor Frederick III, the father of Maximilian.
+The marriage took place on 19 August 1477, and since Maximilian did not hesitate to defend the heritage of his wife, the conflict with France escalated and culminated in the 1479 Battle of Guinegate in which he defeated the troops of King Louis XI.
 However, after Mary of Burgundy died on 27 March 1482, leaving her inheritance to their son Philip, Maximilian had to cope with difficulties to prevail as an accepted regent for his young son.